PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/READMe.md

 ## Dataset
 - **Source:** [CFPB Consumer Complaints](https://www.consumerfinance.gov/data-research/consumer-complaints/)
-- **Feature:** Product, Issue, Company, Date Received, Timely Response
+- **Key Fieids:** Product, Issue, Company, Date Received, Timely Response

 ## Steps
-1. **EDA:** Queried complaint counts by product and company using FROM and GROUP BY functions.
+1. Queried complaint counts by product and company using FROM and GROUP BY functions.
-2. **Trend Analysis:** Aggregated complaints by year using data functions to observe growth over time.
+2. Aggregated complaints by year using data functions to observe growth over time.
-3. **New Metric:** Created a "Timely Response Rate" metric using CASE statements to evaluate company service quality.
+3. Created a "Timely Response Rate" metric using CASE statements to evaluate company service quality.

 ## Key Insights
 - **Credit reporting** accounted for over 55% of total complaints, far exceeding other categories.